Envisioning Peace

 Developing the methodology

-We established a group of ten regional experts to help us develop the research methodology for the study.
-This was based on qualitative research using an extensive questionnaire and in-depth, semi-structured interviews.
-We planned to interview representatives from different social groups within the three societies: a key factor in the project was hearing the opinions of ordinary people.
+A group of ten regional experts were identified to help develop the research methodology for the study.
+It was decided that the research would be qualitative study using an extensive questionnaire and in-depth, semi-structured interviews with representatives from different social groups.
+A key factor in the project was hearing the opinions of ordinary people.
+The study generated important insights into questions of identity, societal roles, myths and propaganda, and views about the prospects for peace.

 The focus was on the human cost of conflict and peace, based on interviewees’ personal experience.
-The questionnaire also asked about how their lives might have been different without the war, and what they as individuals could do for peace.
-The aim of this approach was to open up new perspectives and, by assessing individual opinions, explore the potential in society as a whole to work for peace.
+The questionnaire also asked how their lives might have been different without the war, and what they as individuals could do for peace.
+The aim of this approach was to open up new perspectives and explore the potential in society as a whole to work for peace.

-We established a research group of young people from Armenia, Azerbaijan and Nagorny Karabakh, and trained them in interview and research techniques.
-Against the odds – because prevailing attitudes made this challenging – we were able to engage new, younger people (mostly in their mid-20s) with a view to developing their interest in and capacity for peacebuilding work.
+A research group of young people from Armenia, Azerbaijan and Nagorny Karabakh was established, who were trained in interview and research techniques.
+Against the odds – because prevailing attitudes made this challenging – the team at International Alert was able to engage them.

 Interviews and analysis

 This was not always easy as there was a deep suspicion of research in some communities, particularly in rural areas, and many people were not willing to be interviewed.
-However, in total, our researchers conducted 110 interviews in 42 locations and gathered a huge amount of information, some of it very emotional.
+However, in total, the researchers conducted 110 interviews in 42 locations.

-Our regional experts provided written analysis of the interviews from their own societies.
-We then synthesised the findings to produce a draft report in April 2018, to be disseminated further.
-This process included public roundtable discussions in the region, as well as in London and Vienna.
+The regional experts provided written analysis of the interviews from their own societies.
+After the team drafted a report in April 2018, to be disseminated further.
+This process included public roundtable discussions in the region, as well as in the UK and Austria.

 Although the results of this study confirm some widespread assumptions about the conflict, they also challenge stereotypes about the ways in which the conflict is perceived by people living in conflict-affected communities.